clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/8-create-network-virtual-appliance-virtual-hub.md

 ## Manage an NVA in a Virtual Hub

-The NVAs available in the Azure Marketplace are designed to be deployed directly into a virtual hub and nowhere else.
+The NVAs available in the Azure Marketplace can be deployed directly into a virtual hub and nowhere else.
 Each is deployed as a Managed Application, which allows Azure Virtual WAN to manage the configuration of the NVA.
 They cannot be deployed within an arbitrary VNet.

 The following diagram shows the NVA deployment process: